 In this course, students learn the principles of construction, design, and operation of mechanical devices used in the modern automotive drive train.
 Specific topics to be addressed include helical and planetary gear drive systems; torque converters; hydraulic control systems; principles of electronically-controlled transmissions; clutches; manual transmissions and transaxles; drive shafts and axles; universal and CV joints; differentials; transfer cases; and problem diagnosis and component failure analysis; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: None spring Course Descriptions generator design and utilization; hybrid electric vehicle design variations; maintenance and service; and a basic introduction to fuel cell vehicles; 3 hours of lecture, 3 hours of laboratory per week.
-Prerequisite: ATT 1020
+Prerequisite: ATT 101, 1020, and 1120